ChansooKim316/node_server/README.md

 ### How to test out
 1. Download sample files from the server (text file)
-    1. Type ```host1.localhost/files/localfile.txt ``` on a browsesr
+    1. Go to ```host1.localhost/files/localfile.txt ``` on a browsesr
-    2. The server'll give you the sample file
+    2. The server will give you the sample file

 2. Redirection
     1. Open a browser, with the developer tool